Theby/jekyll-now/about.md

 ---
-layout: default
+layout: margin_content
-title: About
+title: About me
 permalink: /about/
 ---

 My name is Angus Pollmann, 24, born and raised in Chile.
 My mother language is Spanish, but all my work is in english so i'll just stick with it for consistency.

 ### Formation
-My studies are an uncompleted (currently last year) university career and self-taught.
+My studies are a last year university career and self-taught.
 There are no "bachelor degree" in Chile, but an equivalent of my university career would be a bachelor of business information systems (science in information technology + business study).

 On my own i've studied as much as i can, programming, game design, writting, psychology, philosophy, and will keep learning as long as i have time.